ifaust83/cgheliparm/README.md

 ========
 cgHeliParm.py has been developed for the analysis of the DNA double stranded structures in molecular dynamics (MD) simulations.
 Like 3DNA or Curves+, it defines a geometric reference frame for each base/base pair to calculate several structural descriptors of DNA from the GROMACS CG Martini MD trajectory.
 As output the helical descriptors are saved in individual files as a function of time.

 <strong> Note: </strong> MDAnalysis must be installed together with the NumPy module.
 PDB files can also be analyzed using the script cgHeliParmPDB.py.
+When running cgHeliParm.py, look for the library_path that links to the 'data' folder in your system and modify it accordingly.

 **Last Update: 11 Ago.
 2015**